You are $75 away from free shipping

 Before you get to applying your individual lashes, you should complete the rest of your eye makeup look.
 This includes eye primer, eye shadow, eyeliner, and anything else you deem worthy of your look!
 Just skip the mascara (for now).

 Next, you’ll need to pick your lash glue.
-We recommend picking a lash glue that dries clear; that way it’s easier to hide any mistakes!
+We recommend picking a lash glue that dries clear with a matte finish; that way it’s easier to hide any mistakes!
 Apply a dot of lash glue to a piece of cardboard or foil and let it sit until it’s tacky.
 You don’t want to apply lash glue that’s super wet because your individual falsies will shift around and struggle to adhere.

 It’s time to grab your lashes!
 Use your tweezers to pick up an individual lash.
 Pick the lash up so that when you go to place the lash on your actual fringe, it follows the same curve without requiring any uncomfortable hand positioning.
-You can practice this a few times before applying any glue to the lash.
+You can practice this a few times before applying any glue to the lash to get the motion down.
 After all, practice makes perfect!

 Makeup remover can help dissolve your lash glue and make it easier to remove your individual lashes.
 Make sure to opt for a gentle formula as your eyes are a sensitive area—you don’t want to irritate or damage your eyes or your actual lashes in the process!
 Try using a cotton pad saturated with the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types.